 Alternative Transportation: We provide preferred parking for fuel-efficient cars and are conveniently located near multiple bus lines.

-Heat Island Effect: By coating our roof with a highly reflective “cool roof” surface, TVHC reduces Heat Island Effect, which is the elevation of local outside temperatures due to traditional non-reflective, dark colored roofs.
+Heat Island Effect: By coating our roof with a highly reflective “cool roof” surface, TVHC reduces the Heat Island Effect, which is the elevation of local outside temperatures due to traditional non-reflective, dark-colored roofs.
 TVHC’s cool roof also keeps the inside of the building more comfortable and decreases electricity demands.

 Outdoor Water Use Reduction: Through water-efficient landscaping and irrigation systems, TVHC reduces outdoor water use by 57%.